-- When to amend.
-You should amend your tax return if you need to correct your filing status, the number of dependents you claimed, or your total income.
-You should also amend your return to claim tax deductions or tax credits that you did not claim when you filed your original return.
-The instructions for Form 1040X, Amended U.S. Individual Income Tax Return, list more reasons to amend a return.
+- When to amend a return.
+You should file an amended return if you need to correct your filing status, number of dependents, total income, tax deductions or tax credits.
+The instructions for Form 1040X, Amended U.S. Individual Income Tax Return, list additional reasons to amend a return.

-- When NOT to amend.
+- When NOT to amend a return.
 In some cases, you don’t need to amend your tax return.
-The IRS usually corrects math errors when processing your original return.
-If you didn’t include a required form or schedule, the IRS will send you a request for the missing item.
+For example, the IRS usually corrects math errors when processing your original return.
+If you did not include a required form or schedule, the IRS will send you a request for whatever is missing.

-- More than one year.
-If you file an amended return for more than one year, use a separate 1040X for each tax year.
-Mail them in separate envelopes to the IRS.
-See "Where to File" in the instructions for Form 1040X for the correct address to use.
+- Multiple amended returns.
+If you’re filing an amended return for more than one year, prepare a separate 1040X for each return.
+Mail them in separate envelopes to the appropriate IRS processing center.
+(See "Where to File" in the instructions for Form 1040X.)

 - Form 1040X.
 Form 1040X has three columns.
-Column A shows amounts from the original return.
-Column B shows the net increase or decrease for the amounts you are changing.
-Column C shows the corrected amounts.
-You should explain what you are changing and the reasons why on the back of the form.
+Column A shows figures from the original return.
+Column B shows the changes you are making.
+Column C shows the corrected figures.
+There is also an area on the back of the form where you should explain the specific changes and the reasons for the changes.

 - Other forms or schedules.
-If your changes involve other tax forms or schedules, make sure you attach them to Form 1040X when you file the form.
+If the changes involve other tax schedules or forms, attach them to the Form 1040X.
 Failure to do this will cause a delay in processing.

 - Amending to claim an additional refund.
-If you are waiting for a refund from your original tax return, don’t file your amended return until after you receive the refund.
+If you’re expecting a refund from your original tax return, don’t file your amended return until after you have received that refund.
 You may cash the refund check from your original return.
-Amended returns take up to 12 weeks to process.
-You will receive any additional refund you are owed.
+The IRS will send you any additional refund you are owed.

 - Amending to pay additional tax.
-If you’re filing an amended tax return because you owe more tax, you should file Form 1040X and pay the tax as soon as possible.
-This will limit any interest and penalty charges.
+If you’re filing an amended tax return because you owe additional tax, you should file Form 1040X and pay the tax as soon as possible to limit any interest and penalty charges.

 - When to file.
-To claim a refund, you generally must file Form 1040X within three years from the date you filed your original tax return.
-You can also file it within two years from the date you paid the tax, if that date is later than the three-year rule.
+To claim a refund, you generally must file Form 1040X within three years from the date you filed your original tax return or within two years from the date you paid the tax, whichever is later.